 In short, despite how large or small your estate may be, having an estate plan in place is something everyone should consider.
 Reviewing your property and speaking with an experienced attorney is an easy first step for getting an estate plan in place.

-When it comes to estate planning, I, unfortunately, see many people make assumptions such as “estate planning is only for the wealthy,” “I’m too young for an estate plan,” I’m married, so I don’t need to put an estate plan in place,” “my family will do the right thing after I pass away,” and the list goes on.
-Even if you believe that your estate is too small for you to even have an estate plan put in place, you will likely still find value in speaking with an attorney that can give you an opinion on how to best ensure your property ends up in the hands of the people you want it to following your death.
+I, unfortunately, see many people make assumptions such as “estate planning is only for the wealthy,” “I’m too young for an estate plan,” I’m married, so I don’t need to put an estate plan in place,” “my family will do the right thing after I pass away,” and the list goes on.
+Even if you believe that your estate is too small for you to even have a plan put in place, you will likely still find value in speaking with an attorney that can give you an opinion on how to best ensure your property ends up in the hands of the people you want it to following your death.

 What are some of the most common mistakes, and how can they be avoided?